Division of Teacher Education, Leadership, and Research

 How will I know what to take and in what order?

 A current Delta State University Bulletin (catalog) should be the first thing that a prospective or new student reads.
 The academic catalog will have information not only about the Elementary Education Program, but also about the University as a whole.
 In addition to the catalog, students may access the Course Checklist.
 Transfer students must obtain a transcript evaluation for elementary education from the Office of the Registrar.
 Contact the faculty/staff for any further detail.
 Click HERE for the current program of study.

 What are concentration courses?

 Students must obtain 18 or more hours in two of the following areas.
 Obtaining 21 hours of C or better leads to a supplemental endorsement.
-Art Education, English, Foreign Language, Physical Education, Mathematics, Music Education, General Science, Social Studies, Foreign Language (one language), Special Education, Math/Computers, Science/Computers Special Education and Reading require a specified program for supplemental add-on endorsement.
+Art, English, Physical Education, Mathematics, Music Education, General Science, Social Studies, Foreign Language (one language), Math, and Reading are options for an endorsement.

 What is required to be admitted to Teacher Education?

 Actual admission cannot be obtained until the junior year.
 Admission requirements include passage of Praxis Core Academic Skills for Educators Reading, Writing, and Mathematics Tests or a score of 21 or higher on the ACT and passing Praxis Core Writing score; having a 2.75 GPA on courses designated as General Education on the Course of Study sheet; and being recommended by the faculty in Elementary Education.
 Your advisor can address further questions about Praxis tests.